Sistemas-Multimedia/MRVC/README.md

 Welcome to this project!

-This an implementation of a novel video transform based on Motion Compensation (MC) and the DWT (see [docs/MCDWT.ipynb]).
+This an implementation of a novel video transform based on Motion Compensation (MC) and the Discrete Wavelet Transform (DWT)).

 Contents of this repo: